PiOven/builder/README.md

 # Run

-Once you have got your settings, hit `sudo make build`.
+Once you have got your settings, hit `make build`.
 This will create a new Pi image you can flash to a memory card (suggest [Etcher](http://etcher.io)).

 When you power-up the Pi, which will take between 30 seconds and 5 minutes